Castelvill/tiny-ecosystem-clicker/README.md

 Available actions:
 1. Build/expand aquarium
+2. Move aquarium
-2. Add water to the aquarium
+3. Add water to the aquarium
-3. Remove water from the aquarium
+4. Remove water from the aquarium
-4. Throw algae into the aquarium
+5. Throw algae into the aquarium
-5. Throw soil
+6. Throw soil
-6. Throw gravel
+7. Throw gravel
-7. Throw sand
+8. Throw sand
-8. Throw an ostracod
+9. Throw an ostracod
-9. Throw a seed
+10. Throw a seed

 Below the action buttons is an experience bar that shows your current level and the leveling progress.